Top tips for living with a blind cat

 Some of these are caused or worsened by underlying issues such as diabetes, thyroid issues, kidney disease, injury, or inherited conditions.

-So it’s important to keep your cat in good health, with trips to the vet if you spot worrying signs – pet insurance may help you pay vets’ fees for accidents or illnesses.
+So it’s important to keep your cat in good health, with trips to the vet if you spot worrying signs – quality insurance for pets may help you pay vets’ fees for accidents or illnesses.

 How can I tell if my cat is going blind?